Your basket is currently empty!

 Looking after your Sansevieria

 These plants are survivors even if you are a self-confessed “plant killer”.
-Caring for the Sansevieria is easy as it only needing to be watered once every few weeks.
+Caring for the Sansevieria is easy as it only needs to be watered once every few weeks.
 A top tip from our grower, overwatering can be the Snake Plant’s kryptonite.
 We suggest giving them approximately 300ml of water every few weeks or once a month and they will last a long and healthy life in your home or office.
 After 6 months, you could also feed them a generic houseplant feed every couple of months for optimum growth.